What is a personal tutorial and pastoral support?

 – Learn four tips for getting the most out of personal tutorials

-Having introduced what an academic tutorial is and how students can make the most of these one-to-one learning experiences, the second lesson of this short course on one-to-one tutorials next explores pastoral support via the personal tutorial.
+Having introduced what an academic tutorial is and how students can make the most of these one-to-one learning experiences, the second chapters of this short reader on one-to-one tutorials next explores pastoral support via the personal tutorial.
 Because these tutorials are quite different in purpose and preparation, we discuss these two aspects in turn before providing students with some of the most helpful tips for success.

 What is a personal tutorial?